 Although virtual reality movies are in the early stages, they have the potential to change the landscape of film-making.
 So could virtual reality cinema become the mainstream?

-London-based virtual reality film-making company Visualise are performing their own R&D. They specialise in the production of 360 video and computer generated VR experiences.
+London-based virtual reality film-making company Visualise is performing its own R&D. They specialise in the production of 360 videos and computer-generated VR experiences.
 They have created VR films for Audi, Lamborghini and the British Army.

 VR 360 Video